gaynorr/AlphaSimR/README.md

 This package is currently under development and is not yet ready for release.

-Use the following command from the 'devtools' library to install this package: install_bitbucket("hickeyjohnteam/AlphaSimR")
+This package can be installed in R using the 'devtools' library with the following command: devtools::install_bitbucket("hickeyjohnteam/AlphaSimR")

-The following are required to use this program:
+The 'Rcpp' and 'RcppArmadillo' libraries are required for installing this package.

-1. macs.exe

-2. 'Rcpp' library

-3. 'RcppArmadillo' library
+The MaCS program is required for simulating initial haplotypes.
+See the vignette for instructions for obtaining MaCS.